-A player allows another player in the game to commit a Game Play Error other than Missed Trigger involving an effect or action that he or she does not control, and has not pointed it out before he or she could potentially gain advantage.
+A player allows another player in the game to commit a Game Play Error involving an effect or action that he or she does not control, and has not pointed it out immediately.
 If a judge believes a player is intentionally not pointing out other players' illegal actions, either for his or her own advantage, or in the hope of bringing it up at a more strategically advantageous time, the infraction is Cheating - Fraud.
+Not pointing out an opponent's missed trigger is never Failure to Maintain Game State or Fraud.

 - A. A player's opponent forgets to reveal the card searched for by Worldly Tutor.
-It is not noticed until the end of turn. - B. A player does not notice that his opponent has Armadillo Cloak on a creature with Protection from Green.
+It is not noticed until the end of turn. - B. A player does not notice that his opponent has Armadillo Cloak on a creature with protection from green.